FigureTechnologies/object-store-gateway/README.md

 Object Store Gateway instance.
 This value is uniquely given access to create and manage data access accounts, as well as being able to manually add and revoke scope access grants.
 Due to this, it is vital that the holder of this key be a trusted entity in an organization.

+**note: The hex encoding format of this key is the hex-encoding of the serialized [p8e private key proto](https://github.com/provenance-io/p8e-scope-sdk/blob/main/proto/src/main/proto/public_key.proto#L35).**

 ### PROVENANCE_MAIN_NET
 REQUIRED | Boolean